Yes, it's THAT book!

 According to a Cambridge study "Coca-Cola sought to obscure its relationship with researchers, minimise the public perception of its role and use these researchers to promote industry-friendly messaging."

 Specifically, Coca-Cola has been found to be manipulating public information to minimize their part in the obesity crisis and instead blame exercise instead of sugary drinks.
-The ....
+The paper mostly ....
 [Click here to read the rest of this post]

 Tags: